rohankalbag/Energy-Efficient-Smart-Farm/README.md

 - Estimated the capital investment, economics and simple payback period of the project.

 - The report can be found <a href="https://github.com/rohankalbag/Energy-Efficient-Smart-Farm/blob/main/EN%20110%20Course%20Project%20Report.pdf">here</a>

-- Calculated its performance parameters and First Figure of Merit F1